Key Biscayne Police Chief Press resigns

 There was no word if he will continue overseeing the Chief Press Foundation, or if the Sister City initiative he developed with Liberty City will remain intact.

-As Interim Village Manager, he helped quickly clean the island of debris after Hurricane Irma and completed many unfinished projects.
+Press has held several Building & Zoning, Public Works Director and most recently, as Interim Village Manager, and in these roles, Press helped quickly clean the island of debris after Hurricane Irma and completed many unfinished projects.
 He also successfully negotiated long-awaited employee contracts, he said, and even helped move the 530 Crandon park project forward after 10 years of delays.

 “To provide the above, my family has at times suffered,” Press wrote, regarding being contacted for responses and answers to issues around the clock, “365 days of the year,” even while dealing with emotional issues such as a catastrophic injury to his daughter and the death of his parents 10 days apart.